droqen/magical-paradise-train/README.md

 ## 1. Create your own scene

-I recommend duplicating **01-droqen/RatPlatformer.tscn** because it already has a desirable structure in place, but the important part is that you have a **SubwayStopBoard.gd** script as the project's **root node**.

-Set the *Board View Size* variable to the size you'd like your game to display at (e.g. 160x144 or 80x80) and click *Force Setup* to change the size of the NavdiBoard.

-This doesn't do much that's very visible, so I recommend enabling *Show Outline*.
-Then hide & show the NavdiBoard node to force it to redraw.
-It will indicate the area that will be visible in the larger scene.
+Duplicate **01-droqen/TemplateMinigame.tscn** into your own folder.
+Give it a new name.

 In order to signal to the game that you want to advance to the next scene, emit either the **SubwayStopBoard.gd** node's "player_won" or "player_lost" signal.
+See the node named **when empty, win** for an example.

+(!!!)
+Don't change the script on the root 'NavdiBoard' node or any of its variables, although you may rename it if you like.

 ## 2. Create a new **MicrogameMetadata** resource in **00-core/metromap/**

+You can just duplicate **00-core/metromap/droqen_template_minigame.tres**, but then double-check before editing: are you editing the new resource (the one you just made) or the old existing one?

-Drag your scene into its *Microgame Scene* variable.
+Drag your scene from the previous step into your new Resource's *Microgame Scene* variable.

 ## 3. Add your game to the *Microgames* array in **00-core/coreAll.tscn**